General Veterinary Care

 The travel fee is calculated by actual driving distance.
 Expressway tolls are billed separately at cost; for distant areas or outlying islands, please consult us in advance.

-A consultation fee applies in addition to the travel fee.
+Consultation fees are separate from the travel fee.
 Testing, procedures and medication are charged separately.

 All prices include tax.
 Testing, procedures and medication are charged separately.